manojmanu276/K8s-ClusterSetUp-using-Kubeadm/k8's-architecture.md

 Service is a method of exposing a network application that is running as one or more Pods in your cluster.

 ### Container Network Interface(CNI)
 Container Network Interface (CNI) is a framework for dynamically configuring networking resources.
-In simple words, allows communication between Master node and worker nodes.
+In simple words, allows communication between Master node and worker nodes.(e.g. Weavenet, Flannel, Calico)